-term paper (approx. 20 to 25 pages) and presentation (approx. 20 minutes), weighted 2:1 Language of assessment: German and/or English
+term paper (approx. 20 to 25 pages) and presentation (approx. 20 minutes) (weighted 2:1) Language of assessment: English

-10 places.
-(1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects.
-(2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure.
-(3) A waiting list will be maintained and places re-allocated by lot as they become available.
+- (1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects. - (2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure. - (3) A waiting list will be maintained and places re-allocated by lot as they become available.

-Referred to in LPO I (examination regulations for teaching-degree programmes)
+$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$

 Modul e title Abbreviation

-Semin ar: Mac roeconomics and Q uantitative Economic Research 12-M-MEW-161-m01
+Semin Seminar: Macroeconomics and Quantitative Economic Research 12-M-MEW-161-m01

-Modul e coord linator Module offe red by
+Module coordinator Module offered by

-head of the Work Group of Empirical Econ cal Economics cs Faculty of Management and Economics
+head of the Work Group of Empirical Economics Economics Faculty of Management and Economics

-ECTS Method of grading Only after succ Only after succ. compl. of module(s)
+ECTS Meth od of grading Only after succ. cor ompl. of module(s)

-10 nume rical grade
+10 numerical grade

-Durati on Module level Other prerequisites sites
+Duration Module level Other prerequisites

-1 seme ester graduate
+1 seme 1 semester graduate

-Combando
+c .
+Combonie